nicohvi/nicohvi.github.io/_posts/2016-02-24-a-simple-javascript-setup.md

-It's night impossible to write modular javascript using ecmascript 6 features without having *some* external dependencies, and that's fine because thankfully there are [crazy effecient developers](https://github.com/substack) who create open source libraries we can use.
+It's night impossible to write modular javascript using ecmascript 6 features without having *some* external dependencies, and that's fine because thankfully there are [crazy efficient developers](https://github.com/substack) who create open source libraries we can use.

 However, it's important to remember to not simply